top of page

 What Are Ear Seeds?

-Traditionally, ear seeds were made from the Vaccaria plant (Wang Bu Liu Xing), a small flowering herb used in Chinese medicine for centuries.
-Today, practitioners may use either Vaccaria seeds or metal beads, depending on skin sensitivity, allergies, and treatment goals.
+Traditionally, ear seeds were made from the Vaccaria plant (Wang Bu Liu Xing) - a small flowering herb that has been used in Chinese medicine for centuries.
+In classical practice, these seeds were valued not only for their size and shape, but for their energetic properties.

-Eastern Origins: Traditional Chinese Medicine
+Auricular Therapy in Traditional Chinese Medicine

+Chinese medical texts describe auricular therapy dating back over 2,000 years.
 Historically, practitioners stimulated ear points using:

 • Manual pressure or massage